Ember-Ember/Website/content/posts/privacy-policy.md

 This site does not collect your data or display any ads, however this site is behind cloudflare. so read their privacy policy.

-The javascript is only for the lightmode/darkmode toggle and search, the rest of the site is 100% functional without javascript
+Javascript is only for the lightmode/darkmode toggle and search, the rest of the site is 100% functional without javascript

 ---